Ampulloclitocybe clavipes: Description

 The cap of the mushroom is 4–8 cm in diameter, convex with a small boss, becoming plane to depressed in shape.
 It has a smooth surface often covered in fibrils, and usually moist.
 Cap colours are generally grey-brown, sometimes tinged olive, with a pale margin.
-The stem has a markedly bulbous base, and is 3-7 cm tall by 1-1.5 cm wide.
+The stem has a markedly bulbous base and is 3-7 cm tall by 1-1.5 cm wide.
 Its surface is covered in silky fibres, and it is the same colour as the cap.
 The thick flesh is white, but slightly yellow at the base.
 In the stem, it is tough on the surface and spongy and soft in the centre.
 It is watery with a slightly sweet smell that has been likened to bitter almond, orange blossom, cinnamon, or even grape bubble gum.

 The gills are strongly decurrent and cream-yellow in colour, contrasting with the rest of the mushroom.
 There are some smaller gills in between the regular gills, and the gills are occasionally forked near the stem.
 The gill edges are straight in younger mushrooms and sometimes wavy (undulate) in older ones.
 The spore print is white.
 The round to oval spores are 4.5–5 by 3.5–4 microns.

+Similar species

-It resembles the clouded agaric (Clitocybe nebularis), but can be distinguished by its bulbous stem, deeply decurrent gills, and overall darker colour.
-In the western United States, it can be confused with Ampulloclitocybe avellaneialba, which is larger and has a darker cap and white gills.
+In the western United States, it can be confused with A. avellaneialba, which is larger and has a darker cap and white gills.
+It also resembles the clouded agaric (Clitocybe nebularis), but can be distinguished by its bulbous stem, deeply decurrent gills, and overall darker colour.